empathic-ai/altimit/README.md

 ### Intuitive Replication

- Describe the data you want synchronized between clients using basic attributes or a fluent API.
+ Describe the data you want synchronized between applications using basic attributes or a fluent API.
 Altimit's replication system will handle the rest.
 ```C#
 [AType]
 public class User